verida/documentation/docs/single-sign-on-sdk/single-sign-on-sdk.md

 ## What is the Verida Connect  SDK?

-The Verida Connect SDK is a decentralized verida connect client library and server API that enables seamless QR code authentication via the Verida Vault mobile application.
+The Verida Connect SDK is a decentralized single sign-on client library and server API that enables seamless QR code authentication via the Verida Vault mobile application.

 ![QR_modal.png](QR_modal.png)